tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	Allocation by volatility bucket (pie chart).
 	•	Top 10 holdings by market value (bar or table).
 	•	Recent 10 transactions.
-	•	“Prices stale” warning if appropriate.
+	•	"Prices stale" warning if appropriate.
 	•	Reuse holdings and ledger APIs.
+	•	Use the existing `DashboardView` layout and styling from `app/page.tsx` as the base; swap in live data and state without significantly altering the aesthetic.

 Deliverable: Dashboard shows coherent, correct data for current state.